 Implantation bleeding can be the most confusing of all, particularly for women currently trying to conceive.
 The hope is that the spotting they are experiencing is a sign of pregnancy, and not simply another period.

 Up to 1/3 of women who conceive will experience implantation bleeding.
 This occurs at about 6 to 12 days post-conception.
 The scant discharge, tinted a light pink to brown, is the result of the trophoblast (tissue that forms around the fertilized egg) implanting itself in the uterine lining.
-The implantation may damage some of the blood vessels in the uterus, which may cause slight bleeding.
+The implantation disrupts some of the blood vessels in the uterus, which may cause slight bleeding.
 Because the bleeding can come as late as 12 days post-ovulation, many women mistake this bleeding for menstruation.
 Implantation bleeding is typically light and lasts anywhere from a one time occurrence, to very light bleeding over the course of two days, at most.
-It doesn’t become heavier like menstruation bleeding does.
+It doesn’t become heavier like menstruation bleeding does and if it does, it could be a sign of early pregnancy loss.
+However, bleeding in early pregnancy can lead to a completely normal birth and healthy baby.

 If you think you may be pregnant, take a pregnancy test.
 You can begin to test for early pregnancy with an at-home early pregnancy test at 7-10 days past ovulation.